 Populating XR environments with variations of objects to make them look more realistic and reduce the need for manually customizing numerous copies.
 The method involves generating variations of an object in a XR environment by assigning values for visual properties based on distribution criteria rather than copying and manually editing multiple instances.
 This provides a more realistic appearance when populating XR environments with objects like books or cars, reduces memory usage compared to storing multiple variations, and avoids repetitive user customization.

-3. Personalized Guided Stretching System with Head Pose Tracking in AR/VR Environments
+3. Guided Stretching System with 3D Environments, User Profiling, and Head Pose Tracking

 Apple Inc., 2023